agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 the lives of its citizens could be worse if they die earlier or suffer greater morbidity.

-**re-write Claim**: Higher GDPPC does not imply higher life expectancy
+**re-write Claim**: Higher GDPPC does not imply higher life expectancy.

 **Example-sub**: